 - (a) Electronic Filing.
-Electronic filing of documents is generally required pursuant to Fed.
+Electronic filing of documents in the court's electronic case filing ("ECF") system is generally required pursuant to Fed.
 R. Crim.
 P. 49(b)(3)(A). - (b) Documents Exempt from Electronic Filing.
-Any document that is exempt from electronic filing must be filed with the clerk and served on other parties in the case as required by Fed.
-R. Crim.
-P. 49(a)(4) and Fed.
-R. Crim.
-P. 49(b) as they relate to the service of non-electronic documents.
+Any document that is exempt from electronic filing in ECF must be filed with the clerk.
 Original documents consisting of more than one page must be fastened by paperclip or binder clip and may not be stapled.
 Copies for service on other parties must be stapled in the top left corner.
-Only the following documents are exempt from the electronic filing requirements of Fed.
+Only the following documents are exempt from the ECF filing requirements of Fed.
 R. Crim.
-P. 49(b)(3): - (1) any case initiating document resulting in the assignment of a criminal or magistrate judge case number and/or any charging instrument, initiating or superseding, and accompanying documents; - (2) documents requiring the oath or affirmation of a law enforcement officer in the presence of a judge or magistrate judge; - (3) documents filed in open court; - (4) documents filed by pro se defendants; - (5) exhibits in a format that does not readily permit electronic filing (such as videos and large maps and charts); - (6) documents that are illegible when scanned into PDF format; - (7) documents filed in cases not maintained on the ECF system; and - (8) any other documents that the court or these rules specifically allow to be filed directly with the clerk. - (c) Documents Requiring Hand Signatures.
-Waivers, plea agreements and other documents that require a defendant's signature or the signature of a person other than an attorney of record must be signed by hand and scanned into PDF format for electronic filing, pursuant to Local Rule 5-7(b).
+P. 49(b)(3): - (1) any case initiating document resulting in the assignment of a criminal or magistrate judge case number and/or any charging instrument, initiating or superseding, and accompanying documents; - (2) documents requiring the oath or affirmation of a law enforcement officer in the presence of a judge or magistrate judge; - (3) documents filed in open court; - (4) documents filed by pro se defendants; - (5) exhibits in formats that do not readily permit electronic filing (such as video recordings, audio recordings, large maps and charts, spreadsheets, and other digital files that exceed 35MB if converted to PDF and cannot meaningfully be divided into multiple PDFs); - (6) documents that are illegible when scanned into PDF format; - (7) documents filed in cases not maintained on the ECF system; and - (8) any other documents that the court or these rules specifically allow to be filed directly with the clerk. - (c) Format for Video, Audio, and Similar Media Files.
+Absent leave of the court, video, audio, and similar files must be presented in MP4, WMV, MOV, AVI, WAV, MP3, HEVC, or WMA format.
+Additional file types may be accepted when presented with an accompanying court order.
+In addition to case filings, this subsection applies to files submitted directly to chambers on the instruction of the judge.